Logo

 If you decline HP/HPE medical coverage: Depending on your situation, you can lose the ability to re-enroll in HP/HPE coverage -- and your surviving dependents will not be eligible for HP/HPE coverage.
 Details: https://www.hpalumni.org/reenroll-restrictions

 You must carefully compare the alternatives yourself.
-The ARHS sales agency does not have info on the HP/HPE private group policies.
-Member advice on how to compare policies: https://www.hpalumni.org/health-compare
+The AlightRHS sales agency does not have info on the HP/HPE private group plans -- nor vice-versa.
+Member advice on how to compare plans: https://www.hpalumni.org/health-compare

 See Medicare via HP or HPE